Skip to main content

 9. Incident response plan

 Even with robust defenses, breaches can occur.
 Create a comprehensive incident response plan that outlines roles, responsibilities, and actions during a security breach.
-Regularly practice and test the plan to ensure it’s up-to-date and effective.
+Regularly practice and test the plan to ensure it’s up-to-date and effective — tabletop exercises are the fastest way to find gaps before a real ransomware or phishing incident does.

 10. Continuous monitoring